 The senior experience is divided into three (3) parts: 1) a senior thesis, 2) an individual show 3) and a professional portfolio.
 The course is required of all Studio Art majors.
 The course is taken and completed during the last semester of the senior year (Lab Fee).

-Credit, nine hours.
+Prerequisites: senior status only and Consent of Chair Credit, nine hours.

 ART-460.
 SELECTED TOPICS IN ART EDUCATION